easonchai/easonchai/README.md

 <img src="src/hl2.svg" align="left" height="100px" style="margin:0px 20px">
 <p>
-Recently did two workshops, one for Hacktoberfest 2020 and another for Python under Sunway Tech Club.
-It was a super fun experience, being able to teach the public more about OSS as well as creating useful projects with Python.
+Recently did a talk on Blockchain Basics to help everyone understand how blockchain technology works.
+Prior to that, I held two workshops.
+One for Hacktoberfest 2020 and another for Python under Sunway Tech Club.
 I'm definitely looking forward to hosting more events and sharing knowledge with everyone 😄.
 </p>

 <br />

 ## 🍻 Fun Facts!

-- I write on **Medium** sometimes, so do [check it out](http://bit.ly/medium-easonchaijw) and follow me there!
+- I write on **Medium**, so do [check it out](http://bit.ly/medium-easonchaijw) and follow me there!
-- Currently creating content for a beginner to pro Svelte progression path
+- Currently creating content for beginners on YouTube to get started in programming! ✌️
 - Built an on-the-go RFID badge cloner for Red Team Hacking using Arduino
 - Previously worked as a graphic designer & copywriter!